aditeyabaral/convert2pdf/README.md

 ### To convert specific formats
 You can also explicitly mention which files you would like to convert.
 To specify a particular type, pass in the respective format paramter as a command line argument.
-Note: Only one format at a time is supported.

 ##### For all Word Document files
 ```python Convert2PDF.py -f word```